simplemono/world/README.md

 ## Logging

 Logging larger data is a problem for a lot of logging services.
-Google Cloud Logging for example allows 256 KB per log entry.
-Each log entry is a JSON map with predefined fields that are filled by Google Cloud Logging and the log collector.
+Google Cloud Logging, for example, allows 256 KB per log entry.
+Each log entry is a JSON map with predefined fields that Google Cloud Logging and the log collector fill.
 The data provided by your application will end up in the `jsonPayload` field.
-It is tough to calculate, if your larger data plus the predefined fields will be slightly above or under the 256 KB.
+It is tough to calculate if your larger data plus the predefined fields will be slightly above or under 256 KB.
 The decision might be different for another logging service.
 Therefore this library only takes care that the larger data is not logged by default.
-This is accomplished with the `simplemono.world.exception/world-ex-info` function, which takes the same arguments as `clojure.core/ex-info`.
-But instead of the exception data with the large Clojure map this:
+It is accomplished with the `simplemono.world.exception/world-ex-info` function, which takes the same arguments as `clojure.core/ex-info`.
+But instead of the exception data with the large Clojure map, this:

 ``` clojure
 (ex-data (world-ex-info \"message\" {:large \"map\" ...}))